RodgerOliver/guides/git.md

 This will add the changes made in the beta branch to the master branch.
 This command handles if the merge is going to be recursive or fast-forward.

-When a conflict occures, edit the needed files, add and commit the changes.
+When the same line of the same file is editted on both branches there is a merge conflict.
+When this happens, edit the needed files, add and commit the changes.

+When using `git merge` the HEAD stays on the branch that you are on, but with `git rebase` the HEAD moves until a conflict occurs.

 #### Fast Forward Merge